rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 };
 ```

-Note how the select object from the useRowSelect hook gives you everything thats needed to create your custom component.
-This way, you can customize the select component for each table row too:
+Note how the select object from the useRowSelect hook gives you everything that is needed to create your custom component.
+In this way, you can customize the select component for each table row too:

 ```javascript{15-25}
 const App = () => {